HenrikJoreteg/human-javascript/ch06-models.md

 For a long time, I used Backbone models for everything.
 The code for them is quite simple and readable (YES!); they're also flexible and easy to use.
 Also, I'm generally a big fan of Backbone's principles and structure.

-Yet, you'll notice the examples all use `HumanModel` instead of `Backbone.Model`.
+Yet, you'll notice the examples all use `AmpersandModel` instead of `Backbone.Model`.

-Despite my love for Backbone, a few things finally drove me to creating HumanModel:
+Despite my love for Backbone, a few things finally drove me to creating AmpersandModel:

 #### 1. Readability